-McKinsey Job Titles & Salary in the US 2021: Implementation & Generalist comparison
+McKinsey Job Titles & Salary in the US 2021: Implementation & Generalist Comparison

 In general, the salary at McKinsey Implementation Group is very similar to generalist consultants.
 The major difference lies in the naming of job titles.
-And just like for roles in other practices, successful candidates earn their job titles depending on the level of their experiences.
+And just like for roles in other practices, successful candidates earn their job titles depending on the level of their experience.

 However, due to the fundamental difference in job nature, the hiring model for McKinsey Implementation roles is slightly different from that of other roles, which I will explain in detail below.